 A subtle cobblestone church nestled in the woods, this serene temple of reflection shouldn’t be missed.
 It’s quiet grandeur overlooking Shelter Island cannot be described in word, and is a must for anyone seeking self reflection and solitude in its most natural form.
 Visitors have often been pleasantly surprised by non-human visitors, including marmots (also known as whistling pigs), whales and occasionally bears.

 Saint Nicolas Orthodox Church

-This is Juneau’s most iconic church, which was established by the local Tlingit population before any Russian’s had settled in the area.
+This is Juneau’s most iconic church, which was established by the local Tlingit population and Serbian miners with the financial support of the Russian Mission Society.
 Known for their embrace of the local language and culture, natives embraced Orthodox Christianity that had previously taken root in neighboring Sitka.
 With its characteristic onion dome constructed in St. Petersburg in 1895, it is the oldest continuously operating church in the region.

 If you’re up for an adventure, we’ve provided gold mining pans, diggers and keepsakes in the back of your vehicle for an unforgettable mining experience.
 Rest assured we have an educational video to assist in your adventure, and the views from the mine are one in a million.

 If you think half the fun in any adventure is getting there, then heading ‘Out the Road’ is right up your alley.
 Known by locals as ‘Out the Road’, this venture will take you on a beautiful scenic drive along the Alaska coastline to the very end of the Juneau road system.
 ‘Out the Road’ doesn’t have a specific destination in mind like the gold mine or shrine, but it is an ideal journey for photographers and wanderers alike.
 Rest assured, your GPS will work even where cell service is not available.